HOME › TEACHING › BIOLOGY & AI CURE

 Kiara Santiago

-Kiara is studying chromosome evolution in geckos, one of the most species-rich lizard families.
-She is collecting karyotype data across Gekkonidae.
+Studying chromosome evolution in geckos, one of the most species-rich lizard families.
+Collecting karyotype data across Gekkonidae.

 🦎